gottfried-github/e-commerce-react/readme.md

 The main route in the admin is `/dash`. [`DashController`](), which is rendered on this route, makes sure that the client is authenticated before rendering the actual [`Dash`]().
 Otherwise, it navigates the browser to the sign in page.

 ## Product
+[`Product`]() is the main controller.
+It modifies data and makes requests to the server.
+The other components are views.
+They lift data up to `Product` through callbacks.

 ### Price
 In the UI, price is represented as two values: one for hryvnias and one for kopiykas.
 In the data, price is represented in kopyikas. [`hrnToKop`]() and [`kopToHrn`]() provide a mapping between the two representations.